Television Centre, London: History

 An outline plan of BBC Television Centre showing the stages of construction.

-On Friday 1 April 1949, Norman Collins, the Controller of the BBC Television Service, announced at the Television Society's annual dinner at The Waldorf Hilton, London that a new TV center would be built in Shepherd's Bush.
+On Friday 1 April 1949, Norman Collins, the Controller of the BBC Television Service, announced at the Television Society's annual dinner at The Waldorf Hilton, London that a new TV centre would be built in Shepherd's Bush.
 London broadcasts at the time came from Alexandra Palace and Lime Grove Studios (from 1949).
 It was to be the largest television centre in the world.

 It was planned to be 6 acre, but turned out to be twice the size.
 The building was commissioned in 1949 with work starting in 1950.
 However government restrictions on building, through its loan sanction and licensing of materials, ensured that building work was halted until 1953.
 Intended as stopgaps, the BBC remodelled the former Gaumont Studios at Lime Grove, the Riverside Studios in Hammersmith and the Shepherd's Bush Empire for television production spaces and studio use; many of these facilities were still being used by the corporation decades later.

 Work resumed in 1953 on the TVC scenery block (Stage 1) and work began in 1954 on the canteen block (Stage 2), which doubled as a rehearsal space.
 Work on Stage 3, the central circular office block and studios, began in March 1955 on studios TC4, 5 and 2.
 The shells of studios TC1, TC6 and TC7 were constructed around the same time but they were not fitted out until a few years later.
 BBC Television Centre officially opened with TC3 operational on 29 June 1960.
 When it opened in June 1960, the Director of BBC television was Gerald Beadle, and the first programme broadcast was First Night with David Nixon in Studio Three.

 In 1997, the BBC News Centre was opened, in a new complex at the front of the building.
 The decision to move radio news to this building was attributed to Director General John Birt, a move that was resisted by the managing director of BBC Radio, Liz Forgan, who resigned after failing to dissuade the governors.
 Birt's decision caused problems; for example some politicians accustomed to travelling to interviews at Broadcasting House in Central London were reluctant to make the journey to White City, despite being only 4+1/2 mi west.